great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_add_a_validation_operator.rst

 #. **Configure additional fields.**

    Consult the reference documentation of the class that implements the Validation Operator you are adding for additional properties (required or optional) that are specific to that class.
-The snippet above configured one such property specific to the :ref:`ActionListValidationOperator` class.
+The snippet above configured one such property specific to the :py:class:`~great_expectations.validation_operators.ActionListValidationOperator` class.

    |
 #. **Test your configuration.**